-Our three headliner events take place in the historic Trustees Theater at 216 E. Broughton Street in downtown Savannah.
+Our three headliner events take place in the historic the Historic Lucas Theatre at 32 Abercorn Street in downtown Savannah.
 Please visit our Events page for more information.

 How much does it cost to attend?

 Festival Saturday is free and open to the public.
-Over 40 nationally-recognized and award-winning authors will be giving solo 30-minute presentations on their “writing life”, followed by a Q & A session.
-Festival costs are underwritten by the generous donations of individuals and corporations in our community.
+Over 30 nationally-recognized and award-winning authors will be giving solo 30-minute presentations on their life as a writer and newest releases, followed by a Q&A session.
+Festival Saturday costs are underwritten by the generous donations of individuals and corporations in our community.

 We also have three headlining events that are ticketed.
-Best-selling and thought-provoking authors are featured at our Opening Address, Keynote Address and Closing Address.
-Tickets for each of the three addresses are $20 and go on sale JANUARY 10, 2018.
+Bestselling and thought-provoking authors are featured at our Opening Address, Keynote Address and Closing Address.
+Tickets for each of the three addresses are $25-30 and are on sale now.
 Please visit our Events page for more information.

 How do I get a book signed by an author?

 All books signed at the Festival must be purchased at SBF.
 At the time of purchase, book buyers are given a bookmark that confirms their purchase.
-For the headline authors, this bookmark also indicates your place in the line.
+For the headlining authors, this bookmark will also indicate your place in the line.

 Please visit our Book Sales and Signing page for information on purchasing SBF books and having them signed by your favorite author.

-To insure the comfort, safety and enjoyment of the 10,000 people who join us for Festival Saturday, we ask that you respect our guidelines outlined here:
+To ensure the comfort, safety and enjoyment of the thousands of people who join us for Festival Saturday, we ask that you respect our guidelines outlined here: